Sakinahcr/365-careers-MySQL-course-Project/README.md

-#### Finding:
+#### Findings:

 _a.
 From the line graph below, we can conclude the average salary of male employees are more than female employees.
-The difference might be affected by the fact that the number of male managers are more than female managers._
+The difference might be affected by the fact that the number of male managers is more than female managers._

 <kbd>![image](https://github.com/Sakinahcr/365-careers-MySQL-course-Project/assets/132161850/5f147e5b-b2e4-4b72-9eaa-55fb70ea12c9)

-b.
+_b.
+Bar chart below only filter in the Finance department.
+From the chart below, we found that average salary both male and female employees in Finance department is 60k._

 <kbd>![image](https://github.com/Sakinahcr/365-careers-MySQL-course-Project/assets/132161850/9e8f2d76-9165-403d-af6f-b125dda8b56f)